 - Three (3) passport full-face photographs which you will supply to your U.S. study abroad office.
-These photographs are required for a variety of documents for the program which the APA office needs before you arrive. - Two (2) passport full-face photographs for your visa application (see visa section on pages 4-6) - Additional photographs (minimum of 3) will be needed and can be obtained in France.
-There is a photo booth at the Université de Provence that students can use.
-Photos are less expensive in France than in the U.S.
+These photographs are required for a variety of documents for the program which the APA office needs before you arrive. - Two (2) passport full-face photographs for your visa application (see visa section on pages 4-6) - Additional photographs (minimum of 3) will be needed and can be obtained in France at numerous photos booths or camera stores.
+Photos are less expensive in France than in the U.S. Note that photos for official documents need to conform to the same requirements as passport photos.